meceware/meceware.com/docs/fullpage-for-elementor.md

 `Theme Header Selector` option should be given as a JavaScript selector.

 `Is Header a Section` option should be enabled if your header element is inside a section.

+`Toggle Header` option enables header toggle, which the header is hidden when scrolling down, and the header is shown when scrolling up.

 `Theme Header Padding` option sets the section header paddings with respect to header height.